flashmob/go-guerrilla/README.md

 	    "MYSQL_HOST":"127.0.0.1:3306", // database connect
 	    "MYSQL_PASS":"$ecure1t", // database connection pass
 	    "MYSQL_USER":"gmail_mail", // database username
-	    "GM_CONN_BACKLOG":"100", // connection backlog queue
+	    "GM_MAX_CLIENTS":"500", // max clients that can be handled "NGINX_AUTH_ENABLED":"N",// Y or N
-	    "GM_MAX_CLIENTS":"500", // max clients that can be handled "SGID":"508", // group id of the user from /etc/passwd "GUID":"504" // uid from /etc/passwd
+		"NGINX_AUTH":"127.0.0.1:8025", // If using Nginx proxy, choose an ip and port to serve Auth requsts for Nginx "SGID":"508",// group id of the user from /etc/passwd "GUID":"504" // uid from /etc/passwd
 	}